razorpay/opencensus-php/readme.md

 * Install [composer](https://getcomposer.org/download/) PHP package manager

-Note: Please ensure that you install composer 1.x.x and not 2.x.x, as the latest version of composer is incompatible with our codebase, and causes issues during ``composer install``.
-If you are already at composer 2.x.x use ``composer self-update 1.10.17`` to downgrade.
+Note: Please ensure that you upgrade composer 1.x.x to 2.x.x, as the old version of composer is incompatible with our codebase, and causes issues during ``composer install``.  ``composer self-update --2`` to upgrade.

 There are 3 Ways to set up, you can choose either: